openstack-archive/fuel-specs/specs/8.0/dynamically-build-bootstrap.rst

 -----------

 * Manual testing should be run according to the UI use cases steps
+* UI auto-tests should cover the changes in Fuel UI
 * Manual testing should be run according to the CLI use cases steps
 * System tests should be created for the new bootstrap image building feature
 * System tests should be created for the new bootstrap customization feature